outde-xyz/website/content/Discussions/2020-01-31_graf_modern_syntax_textbooks.md

 ## What could be discussed in a modern syntax class

 Let's start with learnability and language acquisition.
-One obvious choice for a syntax course that operates in the framework of Principles-and-Parameters is @Yang02 and the work that followed from that.
+One obvious choice for a syntax course built on the Principles-and-Parameters framework is @Yang02, and the work that followed from that.
 It builds directly on the idea of UG and parameters, it allows you to model actual phenomena in language acquisition, and the math is fairly simple.
 It would also be instructive to contrast that approach against the Trigger algorithm and all the problems it faces [@NiyogiBerwick93; @BerwickNiyogi96].
 And then there's all the work coming out of the grammatical inference and machine learning world.